 Cooking this vegetable in the oven brings out the sweetness in it.
 It looks as though it will be the star of my vegetable garden this year!

 Butternut Pumpkin will be a major player in my garden this year.

-There are so many small butternuts growing that I am sure to get a huge harvest of them this year. (no sign yet of the acorn squashes.
+There are so many small butternuts growing that I am sure to get a huge harvest of them this year. (no sign yet of the acorn squashes.)

 Growing Butternut Pumpkins

 They need rich, warm and fertile soil.
 I amended mine with lots of compost.

 Plant a few seeds in each hole about a foot apart.
 I grow mine on a mound so that the vines drape over it a bit and are easier to manage.

-- Butternut pumpkin has a long growing time until harvest.
+Butternut pumpkin has a long growing time until harvest.
 Plant it early to make sure that you will have ripe fruits before first frost.

 Store the butternut squash in a single layer in a room with a temp of between 50-55 degrees F. You can can, freeze or use them fresh.